 If you don’t, a lack of formal training can mean you don’t learn much at a particular job, and leave it with much the same skills you started with.
-Many businesses undervalue training, and this is definitely something you should screen for when attending job interviews.
+Many businesses undervalue training, and this is something you should screen for when attending job interviews.

 3. Less Structured Career Progression

 At larger companies, there are usually very clear career paths in place.
 You’ll be able to see exactly how you’ll rise to a more senior position within the business.
-For very small companies, promotions may be few and far between, meaning the only way to really progress is to move jobs.
+For very small companies, promotions may be few and far between, meaning the only way to progress is to move jobs.